ezClocker

 Referrals

 Create an employee referral program within your company.
 Getting recommendations from your current employees can be a great system to bring in more workers.
-Also, offering a large referral bonus can help motivate your employees to search their own networks.
-Be creative and create buzz within your business about your new program.

 If your employees are not referring anyone, you should find out why.
 You may have a problem in your business that you need to address.

 Many positions have local chapters or groups that meet regularly.
 They may have job boards available for you to post.
 Network with others to find some ideas, especially when you have exhausted your resources.
 Also, don’t forget to step out of your comfort zone.
 If you have a large Hispanic population in your area, work with a translator to create job boards for your positions.
-Just be sure you hire legally and are able to meet all I-9 requirements.
+Just be sure you hire legally and can meet all I-9 requirements.

-Social Media
+Social Media Recruitment

 Job Hotline

-Businesses have been including job hotlines to post on their websites, billboards, and job ads.
+Some businesses have been including job hotlines to post on their websites, billboards, and job ads.
 Try to create a phone number that is easy to remember so that it is easy to share.
 Post your jobs there and include information of how to apply.

 Other fun and creative ways

 Research other fun, creative styles.
 Post photos and videos of your current employees too.
 Ask them to record why they like working there and make a video compiling all responses.
 Also, think about having a food truck event or happy hour event.
 If you run out of ideas, don’t forget to ask others for help.
 Additionally, ask local stores around your area if you could put a recruiting card by the register or a flyer in their window.
 You could even get magnets placed on your company vehicles.
-Look beyond your regular methods for hiring and also research new ways to recruit.
+Look beyond your regular methods for hiringand also research new ways to recruit.

 Need an Affordable Mobile Time Tracking App for Your Employees?